 Why It’s a Problem

-Poor Typography in UX can cause eye strain, make content more difficult to understand, and drive users away from your product.
+Poor Typography in UX can cause eye strain, make content more difficult to understand, and drive users away from your product and it is a common mistakes to avoid in UX design.
 The more challenging it is for users to read your content, the less likely they are to engage with it.
 This is a critical issue that Effective User Research Techniques can help address by identifying user preferences and needs related to text readability and design.

 Solution